This blog has been updated as of April 2020 to include updates from the B.C. government.

 This new register will include information on registered owners, beneficial owners and owners who have indirect control.
 The new transparency register will enable corporations to maintain the information required for transparency declarations.

 The Act also mirrors changes already made to information collection required by the Property Transfer Tax Return, updated in 2018 to include reporting on corporate interest holders of purchasers.

 As mentioned, all reporting bodies that have a registered interest in land when the Act comes into force will be required to file transparency reports within the prescribed transition period.
-While there is no indication on how long the prescribed transition period will be, requiring pre-enactment reporting bodies to prepare and file transparency reports will likely take far longer to complete and be a larger administrative burden than the government envisions for reporting bodies and lawyers alike.
+While there still is no indication on how long the prescribed transition period will be, requiring pre-enactment reporting bodies to prepare and file transparency reports will likely take far longer to complete and be a larger administrative burden than the government envisions for reporting bodies and lawyers alike.

 Pre-enactment obligations aside, the reporting requirements pursuant to the Act are onerous enough that compliance will necessitate additional time, money and resources.
 It is presently unclear whether liability will fall to lawyers or other professionals to ensure their clients report as necessary.